Ophthalmology (Eye) Practice Test 3

 - Blurry vision.

 Explanation: Answer reason: Cataracts are an opacity of the eye’s lens that causes progressive painless decreased visual acuity, commonly described as blurry or cloudy vision.
 Patients may also report glare/halos and difficulty with night driving, but among the options, blurry vision best matches the expected finding.
 Astigmatism is a refractive error from corneal/lens curvature irregularity, amblyopia is reduced vision from abnormal visual development, and retinopathy reflects retinal disease rather than lens opacity.
-Category reason: The question tests recognition of a common clinical manifestation of cataracts (lens opacity) rather than nursing interventions or prioritization, which aligns with ophthalmologic foundational knowledge.

 Which nerve connects the eye to the brain?